recepinanc/effective-java-notes/Chapter 4 - Classes and Interfaces/Item15/Item15.md

 Since nonzero-length arrays are always mutable, it is wrong for a class to have public static final array field, or an accessor that returns such a field.
 If a class has such a field, they will be able to modify the contents of the array, and this is a frequent source of security holes.
 You can fix this by having a public static final List that is initialized with the private static final array using the Arrays.asList(array) method.
 Alternatively, a static method that returns an private static final array’s .clone()

+**TL;DR**

+* Keep accessibility of components at minimum
+* Do your best to design a minimal public API.
+* Public classes should have no public fields - except public static final fields that serve as a constant.
+* Ensure the objects referenced by public static final fields are immutable.